Table of Contents

 - The mass media is an essential factor in educating and informing the public.

-- Without mass media, it would be challenging for us to find out about events happening around the world.
+- Without mass media, it would be challenging to find out about events happening worldwide.

 - It helps with information about important issues like climate change or medical research advances.